(AKA, how crazy can I get....)

 Addendum....here I will add some things I did, or tried and rejected, at various times, etc.

-There was another problem that I had not thought of originally, that darn near got me and the bike into a LOT of trouble.
+I no longer have the blueprints, most sketches, nor photos of the drives, ETC. Most went with the new owner.
+The first flywheel drive was simply (well, more or less) a modified ring gear on the flywheel.
+The flywheel was lightened as much as possible, photos of similar lightening, but not with the special ring gear, are in an article on this website.
+The flywheel was lightened because the supercharger drive added so much reverse direction inertia, and without lightening, shifting would have been rather slowed, not to mention the back-torque wear possible.
+As it was, when the throttle was turned off, or backed up some, the supercharger inertia was quite noticeable, and my riding habits had to accommodate this...although I had ideas on how to reduce the effect, but did only a few things.
+Besides the supercharger inertia, which I had intended to help solve with a tiny little homemade clutch;...there was a problem that I had not thought of originally, that darn near got me and the bike into a lot of trouble.
 The inertia and the compression in the combustion chamber works on braking too!
-Thus, when backing off the throttle, it is like adding brake to the rear wheel.
+Thus, when backing off the throttle, it is like adding very sudden brake to the rear wheel from the engine and the blower.
 This could cause fun if the throttle was suddenly backed off, particularly at some decent rpm, and BAD if in a turn.
 The effect would be similar to someone using rear brake and then, in a panic, backing off the rear brake; or, hitting the rear brake in a turn.
 I had done some design work on paper, to try to use a one-way clutch on the supercharger drive, but never did much with the idea.
 I had, twice, modified the transmission for easier shifting (particularly in widening the slots and changing the side angle entry in the dog gears).
 Some of this was mentioned earlier in the article.
-I had failures in the early version, I made some parts too thin.
+I had failures in the early versions, I made some parts too thin.

 10/14/2012: Add QR code, add language button, update Google Ad-Sense code.